 In a stand mixer, whip the three egg whites on a low speed until the egg whites are frothy.

-Gradually add the 1/4 cup of granulated sugar.
+Gradually add the 1/4 cup of granulated sugar and cream of tartar.

 Turn the mixer to high and whip on high until the egg whites form stiff peaks.
 You know have stiff peaks if the egg whites point straight up without sinking back down.
 As the egg whites have almost reached stiff peaks, add the vanilla and the food coloring.